 - We will handle the frustration of dealing with the insurance company and negotiating for a fair settlement offer.
 You may be entitled to compensation for physical damages, medical bills, rehabilitation, emotional damage, and property damages as well.

 Our law firm also takes pride in ensuring we keep our clients informed every step of the way.
 As your case progresses, we will help you decide when and if you should settle, or if you should take your case to trial.
 We fight hard for our clients and do what is in their best interest to get them the best outcome possible.

 Car Accident Chest Injuries: An Overview

 Every day in the United States, more than one hundred people die in automobile crashes.
 In addition to this disheartening statistic, over three million Americans are non-fatally injured annually.
 Roughly 80 percent of those victims suffer trauma to the chest or head.

 Long-term physical and emotional suffering can result from these accidents.
 These injuries can be debilitating and cause irreparable damage to the victim’s quality of life.

 Many injuries incurred are in the victim’s chest region, encompassing critical organs.

 In fact, trauma to the chest is now the second most common type of avoidable injury.
-Trauma to this area are particularly serious.
+Trauma to this area is particularly serious.
 Even if the injuries appear to have healed, the damage can run much deeper under the skin.

 In addition to the physical pain, the emotional trauma one experiences long after the accident has occurred cannot be ignored.